 On an annual basis, the Chair of the GNC facilitates the completion by each director of a confidential effectiveness survey for the Board and each committee to which that director is assigned.
 The Board survey includes an assessment of the Board's responsibilities and operations, assessment of the Chair of the Board and individual director self-assessments.
 The Board committee surveys include an assessment of each committee's responsibilities and operations, an assessment of each committee chair and individual self-assessments of the committee members.
 The GNC also considers the composition of the Board's committees to ensure they possess an appropriate balance of the skills necessary for such committees to discharge their roles.
 This process involves, as noted above, the use of a skills matrix, which assists in identifying any gaps in skills, expertise and industry experience.
-In 2021, an assessment of the Board and committees by senior management of the Corporation was added to the annual Board assessment process.
+This process also includes an assessment of the Board and committees by senior management of the Corporation.